 I opened with a choral count in which the students counted by 3/4.
 I played around with ending each row on a whole number (12/4, 24/4, 36/4…etc) or ending on something not as “nice.”
 I opted for the second, but in hindsight, probably should have gone with the first.
 I really wanted more conversation around when the whole number occurred and why and possibly the distributive property (4 x 3/4) + (1 x 3/4) = 15/4, but not as obvious as I felt the first option made it, but it didn’t happen.
 The count looked like this (I didn’t get a chance to take a pic of the board):

 I asked students what they noticed and I got a variety of responses.
 I got many variations of equations such as 3/4 + 6/4 = 9/4 and 12 x 3/4 = 36/4, and with each one, I asked how we could show that within the count.
-One student said she did 20 x 3/4 and just when I thought she was going to explain by saying because we added 3/4 20 times, she surprised me in her wording.
-She said, “I knew it was a 4 by 5 to get 20 and then each one was 3/4, so I got 60/4.”
-This struck me different than the “jumps” or repeated addition of 3/4.
-It reminded me of this diagram from the learning progressions:
+One student said she could see 20 x 3/4 =60/4 in the count.
+Just when I thought she was going to explain by saying we counted by 3/4 twenty times, she surprised me in her wording.
+She said, “I knew the count was a 4 by 5 array, which is 20 numbers and then each one was 3/4, so I got 60/4.”
+This struck me different than the skip counting or repeated addition of 3/4 that others were doing and reminded me a a bit of this diagram from the learning progressions:

 Next I gave them the task to engage in alone for 5 minutes before I let them move into group work.
 I was really impressed by the way they jumped right in and easily could find 1/3 of 1/4.
 I was not surprised that many ignored the “square pan” piece and went with fraction bars.
 Much of the work looked like this, cut vertically: